lnovilla8/CSE15L-lab1/blog.md

 ```
 [user@sahara ~]$ pwd
 /home
-[user@sahara ~]$ cd Hello.java
+[user@sahara ~]$ cd /home/lecture1/Hello.java
-bash: cd: Hello.java: No such file or directory
+bash: cd: /home/lecture1/Hello.java: Not a directory
 ```
 **Explanation:**

-When using the cd command with a path to a file, it outputs, "bash: cd: Hello.java: No such file or directory".
+When using the cd command with a path to a file, it outputs, "bash: cd: /home/lecture1/Hello.java: Not a directory".
 This is an error because the cd command only works with a path to a folder or directory.
 You cannot change the directory to a file.

 # ls
 **Use of ls command with *no* arguments**